pochusuwan/Gnaws/README.md

 ## Supported Games

-- Minecraft (Java)
-- Minecraft (Paper)
-- Palworld
-- Valheim
+- Minecraft (Java), Minecraft (Paper), Palworld, Valheim, 7 Days to Die, Satisfactory, Terraria

-> Don't see your game?
-SSH into the instance and install it manually
+- Don't see your game?
+Open a GitHub issue to request it, or SSH into the instance and install it manually.

 ---